tears of grief

 i’m fascinated by the research of rose-lynn fisher on the topography of tears. have you seen this?

 it’s a study of 100 photographed tears through a standard light microscope. going through a period of change and loss. rose-lynn wondered if tears of grief differed from tears of happiness. and, as you can see the images are nothing short of beautiful, some evoking the look of a map or landscape (thus the name of the project, topography of tears).
-Take a look at what our tears tell us.

 tears of release

 tears of change